Elected Positions

 Political Engagement Chair (Executive Board)

 Role: The Political Engagement Chair will be responsible for co-leading the planning, coordinating, and overseeing of political engagement and advocacy.
-This includes the endorsement process and lobbying efforts in partnership with members of the political engagement team and RFPU-NW staff.
+This includes the endorsement process and lobbying efforts in partnership with members of the political engagement team and RFPU/CIR staff.

 Compensation: Chief stipend rate per month